-When you enter data in an enhanced revenue batch or revenue update batch, the toolbar on the Main and Revenue tabs of the data entry screen include additional buttons that represent common tasks for revenue batch entry.
+When you enter data in an enhanced revenue batch, the toolbar on the Main and Revenue tabs of the data entry screen include additional buttons that represent common tasks for revenue batch entry.

 Tip: For revenue batches, to associate inactive appeals to a transaction record, you must select Include inactive on the Revenue Appeal Search screen.